 Don’t bite off more HOME than you can chew.

-For most real estate buyers the answer is a house or investment with a purchase price of no more than 3x their annual income.
+For most real estate buyers, the answer is a house or investment with a purchase price of no more than 3 times their annual income.
 The cost of real estate ownership includes much more than the monthly mortgage payment.
-You have property tax, insurance, maintenance, repairs, marketing for investment properties and legal expenses that add up.
-Typically these costs can run 3% to 5% of the price of your home each year.
+You have property tax, insurance, maintenance, repairs, marketing for investment properties, and legal expenses that add up.
+Typically, these costs can run 3% to 5% of the price of your home each year.
 These are all essential things to consider.
-This is why I ask my clients to seek professional advice from a mortgage broker, financial advisor or accountant on how much they can comfortably afford before going to view properties.
+That is why I ask my clients to seek professional advice from a mortgage broker, financial advisor, or accountant on how much they can comfortably afford before viewing properties.

 Oftentimes, a client calls seeking to buy foreclosure properties or a property that requires major repairs.
 These clients seek to flip a property but do not consider the many factors that have to fall into place to be successful at it.
-They have never changed a leaky faucet, have never installed sheetrock or unclog a toilet.
-They often suck at painting as well.
-Note: the peeling off paint, quirky lines, paint splashes gives away an inexperienced painter.
-This symbolizes that they have to rely on contractors to get the job done and if you have dealt with contractors in the past, you have probably experienced first hand how much fun that is.
+They have never changed a leaky faucet, have never installed drywall, or unclogged a toilet.
+They are often poor painters as well.
+Note: peeling paint, quirky lines, paint splashes give away an inexperienced painter.
+This symbolizes that they have to rely on contractors to get the job done, and if you have dealt with contractors in the past, you have probably experienced firsthand how much fun that is.
 As time goes by into a renovation project, flipping buyers realize that they have to up-keep their expenses for a property that is not producing any income or they have to live in a property that is not ready while renovations take place.

-Real estate investors and home buyers also find that getting approved by a lender could be a stressful process.
-Not knowing how much house you can afford before placing an offer could be a very costly mistake for real estate buyers.
+Real estate investors and home buyers also find that getting approved by a lender can be a stressful process.
+Not knowing how much house you can afford before making an offer can be a very costly mistake for real estate buyers.
 With Cabana West Real Estate, we can help you understand how much you can afford and guide you through the loan approval process so you can safely and stress-free purchase the property of your dreams.

 REAL ESTATE FLIPPING, FORECLOSURES, REO PROPERTIES